OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/1_general_controls.md

 Links to standards:

-  - 27002 control 8.2 Privileged access rights.
+  - ISO 27002 control 8.2 Privileged access rights.
 Gap: covers this control fully, with the particularity that privileges assigned to autonomous model decisions need to be assigned with the risk of unwanted model behaviour in mind.
   - [OpenCRE on least privilege](https://www.opencre.org/cre/368-633) Gap: idem

 #### #AITRANSPARENCY